russkyc/dependency-injection/README.md

 BuilderServices.Resolve<MainView>().Show();
 ```

-## Auto resolve dependencies
+## Autowire dependencies
-Dependency auto resolves through constructor injection.
+Dependency autowiring is done through constructor injection.
 Here's what that looks like:

 1. Setup